 Painting this rail had been on my project list forever.
-But, I always kept pushing it down on my list of priorities - until I painted my dining table.
-Black chalk paint was used to update that piece of furniture (you can read about that here!).
-Since I already had all of the supplies out, I went for it!
+But, I always kept pushing it down on my list of priorities - until I painted my dining table with black chalk paint.

 This project was fast and easy; my favorite kind of project.

 Ensure you wipe away any dust, dirt, or grime.
 Tsp is a good cleaner / degreaser.
 But, I actually just used a damp cloth for my prep work.